Galba: Public service

-Rule

 Upon becoming emperor, Galba was faced by the rebellion of Nymphidius Sabinus, who had his own aspirations for the imperial throne.
 However, Sabinus was killed by the Praetorians before he could take the throne.
 While Galba was arriving to Rome with the Lusitanian governor Marcus Salvius Otho, his army was attacked by a legion that had been organized by Nero; a number of Galba's troops were killed in the fighting.
-Galba, who suffered from chronic gout by the time he came to the throne, was advised by a corrupt group which included the Spanish general Titus Vinius, the praetorian prefect Cornelius Laco, and Icelus, a freedman of Galba.
-Galba seized the property of Roman citizens, disbanded the German legions, and did not pay the Praetorians and the soldiers who fought against Vindex.
+Galba, who suffered from chronic gout by the time he came to the throne, was advised by a corrupt group which included the general Titus Vinius, commander of one of the legions in Hispania; the praetorian prefect Cornelius Laco; and Icelus, a freedman of Galba.
+Galba seized the property of Roman citizens, dismissed his Germanic bodyguards, and did not pay the Praetorians and the soldiers who fought against Vindex.
 These actions caused him to become unpopular.

 Suetonius wrote the following descriptions of Galba's character and physical description:

 Particularly bad was his becoming under the influence of Vinius, Laco and Icelus:

-In regard to his appointment of Vitellius to Lower Germany:
+In regard to his appointment of Vitellius to Germania Inferior:

 Further on his physical appearance and end of reign:

-Tacitus (Histories 1.49) comments on the character of Galba: "He seemed too great to be a subject so long as he was subject, and all would have agreed that he was equal to the imperial office if he had never held it."
+Tacitus comments on the character of Galba: "He seemed too great to be a subject so long as he was subject, and all would have agreed that he was equal to the imperial office if he had never held it."

-Suetonius went on to say that Galba was visited by the Roman Goddess Fortuna in his dreams twice, on the latter occasion she "withdrew her support".
+Suetonius went on to say that Galba was visited by the Roman Goddess Fortuna in his dreams twice; on the latter occasion she "withdrew her support".
 This happened right before his later downfall.